Homebuyer Education

 It’s one of life’s biggest decisions.

-Buying a home can be a complex process – and if it’s new to you, you can feel a little lost.
+Buying a home can be a complex process—and if it’s your first time, it’s easy to feel overwhelmed.

 The more you understand, the easier it is to buy with confidence.

-Homebuyer Education equips families interested in buying with the knowledge they need to make informed choices.
-Learn from local housing experts, meet one-on-one with a counselor – and discover homebuying help available for you.
+Homebuyer Education gives families the tools and knowledge they need to make informed decisions.
+Learn from local housing experts, meet one-on-one with a counselor, and explore the homebuying assistance available to you.

-Homebuyer Education starts with a course led by local experts: Home inspectors, lenders, realtors, insurance agents and attorneys.
+Homebuyer Education begins with a course led by professionals in your community—home inspectors, lenders, realtors, insurance agents, and attorneys.

 Get insights on topics like: